 (It is also worth noting that users look for keywords.
 Google is smart enough to recognize common synonyms, but when a user types in a keyword, he/she is looking for that bolded keyword on the SERP.)

 Technical SEO is, mostly, an entirely different conversation.
-Most technical SEO factors are sitewide issues that need to be audited, and the important ones cleaned up, before you start trying to optimize content.
+Most technical SEO factors are site wide issues that need to be audited, and the important ones cleaned up, before you start trying to optimize content.

 There are, however, a few technical considerations relating specifically to individual content, and I would be remiss to ignore them:

 They say beauty is in the eye of the beholder, but they have never tried to rank content in organic search.
-The truth is, for our purposes, beauty is in the eye of the target audience — as interpreted by a machine learning program at Google.
+The truth is, for our purposes, beauty is in the eye of the targeted audience — as interpreted by a machine learning program at Google.

 Fortunately, RankBrain, although still fairly vague and nebulous, is at least pretty consistent.
 That means we can Google thousands of terms, study tens of thousands of results, A/B test our own hypotheses, and come up with a list of characteristics that are very likely beautiful to Google — 77 characteristics, to be exact.